 A wine maker once told me that this was the most dangerous place on earth.
-With the Phlegraen Fields, or Campi Flegrei, sitting aloft a smouldering cauldron of magma, it is little wonder.
-We all know the history of Pompei and Herculaneum; Vesuvious is an active volcano.
+With the Phlegraean Fields, or Campi Flegrei, sitting aloft a smouldering cauldron of magma, it is little wonder.
+We all know the history of Pompeii and Herculaneum; Vesuvius is an active volcano.

 Like many wine regions in the South of Italy, Campi Flegrei is rich in ancient history but as is also fairly typical, up until just a few years ago, the wines have been largely uninteresting.